Digital Art

 Advanced Digital Art

 This course spans photographic processes from the first camera to the darkroom, to the DSLR, to digital post-production Adobe Tools.
 As photographers, students will learn to observe light, color, and composition to better understand how to make a photograph.
 Reflecting, discussing, and thinking critically about the world of photography will lead to deeper ideas.
-Prerequisites: Intro to Visual Arts or by the recommendation from the Visual Art Department Head.
+Prerequisites: Visual Art Foundations or by the recommendation from the Visual Arts Department Head.

 Beatmaking and Electronic Music